 On the 13th Nov 1877 they applied for and recieved a Bishop's License.

 On 15th Nov 1877 Francisco De La Santos and Emmeline Bramall married in St Michael church.
 Upper Pitt Street.
 The address recorded on the marriage certificate, for both of them, is 20 Argyle Street.
 One of the witnesses on the marriage certificate was Emmeline's employer Mary Jane De la Cruz.

 In Dec 1878 their first child Rapaella Marie was born.
 The family were living in 27 Frederick Street.

 In Dec 1880 my grandfather, John Moses, was also born in 27 Frederick Street.

-But, Rapaella Maria, the daughter, is recorded in the 1881 census as living with her grandmother Sarah(Zara) Bramall, in the Dale Street area.
+In the April 1881 census Rapaella Maria, Emmeline's daughter, is recorded living with her grandmother Sarah(Zara) Bramall, in the Dale Street area.
 It is obvious from this record that Emmeline's mother was still living, making her sworn oath in the Bishop's License an incorrect statement.

 Rapaella Maria died of Rickets and Pneumonia, at her grandmothers home, shortly after the census was taken.